JaredTweed/TextToQuestionBankConverter/README.md

 ## 1) Download and open the TextToQuestionBankGuiConverter.exe file on your Windows computer.

 To download the program, click [this link](https://raw.githubusercontent.com/JaredTweed/TextToQuestionBankConverter/main/TextToQuestionBankConverter.exe).
+To use the program online, visit this website: https://jaredtweed.github.io/TextToQuestionBankOnline/.

 ## 2) Format your multiple-choice questions
 Format them consistent with the following examples.
 Leave a blank line between questions.
 Mark the correct answer with an asterisk: